levr-code/bulyabulka/README.md

 # Thebulka

-**Thebulka** is an esoteric programming language themed around **baking**.
+**Thebulka** is an esoteric programming language themed around **baking** named after a garden cat called **Blue**.
 It uses a central accumulator `n`, named variables, string and numeric operations, and playful “ingredient”-based syntax.

 ---